 It was dark by the time we returned to the hotel and both of us were dead tired by then.
-We ate at a local restaurant, came back to the so called room, watched some TV and decided to call it a day.
+We ate at a local restaurant, came back to the so-called room, watched some TV, and decided to call it a day.
 I was actually the first one to doze off while my cousin stayed up a bit late watching some TV.
 Please click on the link below to read the next part of this travelogue.

 The Journey Ahead: Sightseeing in Lansdowne – A Day of Natural Beauty at its Best

 And that was our first day of journey from Delhi to Lansdowne.
 A day of excitement and trouble both.
-Some basic information about the journey is as mentioned below.
+Some basic information about the journey is mentioned below.

 Delhi to Lansdowne Distance

-Total distance from Delhi to Lansdowne is 290 kilometers approximately; depending on where you are starting from in Delhi.
+The total distance from Delhi to Lansdowne is 290 kilometers approximately; depending on where you are starting from in Delhi.

 Delhi to Lansdowne Travel Time

-Depending on where in Delhi you started from, at what time, your speed and breaks; the journey from Delhi to Lansdowne can easily be completed in about 6 to 7 hours.
+Depending on where in Delhi you started from, at what time, your speed, and breaks; the journey from Delhi to Lansdowne can easily be completed in about 6 to 7 hours.

 Delhi to Lansdowne Bus

 There is no direct bus between Delhi and Lansdowne.
 But there is a direct bus from Delhi to Kotdwar.
-Once you reach at Kotdwar, you can then look for a Bus or shared cab from there for the final stretch of your journey.
+Once you reach Kotdwar, you can then look for a Bus or shared cab from there for the final stretch of your journey.

 Delhi to Lansdowne Train

-Like Bus, there is no direct train to Lansdowne. he nearest railway station is at Kotdwar from where Lansdowne is at an approximate distance of about 40 kilometers that can be covered in about 90 minutes.
+Like Bus, there is no direct train to Lansdowne.
+The nearest railway station is at Kotdwar from where Lansdowne is at an approximate distance of about 40 kilometers that can be covered in about 90 minutes.

 Delhi to Lansdowne Flight

 The nearest airport to Lansdowne is the Jolly Grant Airport, in Dehradun.
 It is 150 Kilometers away from the town.
 Once you land there, you will have to look for either a taxi directly to Lansdowne or Kotdwar.
-Or you can also board a bus for Kotdwar from Dehradun Bus stand.
+Or you can also board a bus for Kotdwar from the Dehradun Bus stand.